The Fourier dimension of Brownian limsup fractals: Sums of random variables

 which is valid for $0\leq p \leq 1$, $-1\leq t \leq 1$.
 We now turn to Chebyshev's inequality, in the form

 for any random variable $X$ with finite expectation.
-Kaufman mentions that he deduces the final inequality \ref{eq:2.2} by using Chebyshev; we feel it is instructive to elaborate on this.
+Kaufman mentions that he deduces the final inequality \ref{eq:2.2} by using Chebyshev; we feel it is instructive to elaborate on this, in the interest of completeness.
 We now give the details required to obtain an estimate of the probability

 (Where the range of the summation and product is clear, we will omit it from now on.)
 Note that this will be the same as the probability